top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 1. Message transport:
     1. Centralized Network: test if a simple message e.g. a string can be sent from one duckiebot to another reliably.
     2. Decentralized Network: test message propagation.
 In a mesh network two Duckiebots (nodes) may not be directly connected, therefore we must test if a message can be propagated through the network to the correct receiver.
-    3. Check of dropped messages
+    3. Check of dropped messages.
-2. Network traffic: accurately monitor network traffic
+2. Network traffic: accurately monitor network traffic.
-3. Network topology: visualize nodes entering and leaving the network reliably
+3. Network topology: visualize nodes entering and leaving the network reliably.

 | |0|1|2|3|4|